Denver Grand Theft Lawyer

-Theft offenses in Colorado belong to one of the following classifications depending on the corresponding value of the stolen property:
+Grand larceny/theft in Colorado belongs to one of the following felony classifications depending on the corresponding value of the stolen property:

 - Class 6 Felony: Between $2,000 and $5,000.

 - Class 5 Felony: Between $5,000 and $20,000.

 - Class 4 Felony: Between $20,000 and $100,000.

 - Class 3 Felony: Between $100,000 and $1,000,000.

 Many states recognize a separate crime for “grand theft” or “grand larceny” which involves the theft of property amounting to a certain value.
 For example, in California, the crime of “grand theft” involves taking property exceeding $950 in value.